Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 low-ceilinged club, above the capacity of 250 (with the pool

-tables and machines inside- manager Beese says it was 317), when the headliner band started their first
+tables and machines inside- manager Beese says it was 317), to see the faded 80's metal rock Great White band when they started their first

 song and ignited gerbs- firework fountains